galaxyproject/galaxy-hub/src/support/tool-error/index.md

 ### TIPS

-1. The advice on this page is primarily about errors at [Galaxy Main](/src/main/index.md).
-1. In particular, the cluster help is server specific for http://usegalaxy.org.
-1. But good news!
-The general troubleshooting help applies to most Galaxy servers/tools/functions.
+1. The general troubleshooting help applies to most Galaxy servers/tools/functions.
+1. The cluster error help is server specific for [Galaxy Main](/src/main/index.md) at http://usegalaxy.org.
 1. If working at a different public Galaxy server, [contacting the admins directly](https://galaxyproject.org/public-galaxy-servers/) to address server-related problems is often necessary.
 Each Galaxy is independently administered.
-1. Most if not all input problems would result in errors whether the tools were used in Galaxy or line-command.
-Learning how to properly prepare data is worth learning and Galaxy is a friendly place to experiment.

 ## Determining the job failure type